-As the city moves forward with implementation, an equity lens will be used to implement the actions in the plan, to take into account the following considerations to maximize equity benefits, and to avoid or minimize any unintended consequences.
+Staff evaluated the potential benefits of each action from an equity perspective, and noted that in the implementation table.
+As the city moves forward with implementation, an racial equity toolkit will be used to implement the actions in the plan, to take into account the following considerations to maximize equity benefits, and to avoid or minimize any unintended consequences.

+Equity priorities and considerations for implementation:

+Disproportionate impacts

-Equity priorities and considerations for implementation: Disproportionate impacts: Does the proposed action generate burdens (including costs), either directly or indirectly, to communities of color or low-income populations?
+Does the proposed action generate burdens (including costs), either directly or indirectly, to communities of color or low-income populations?
 If yes, are there opportunities to mitigate these impacts?

+Shared benefits

-Shared benefits: Can the benefits of the proposed action be targeted in progressive ways to reduce historical or current disparities?
+Can the benefits of the proposed action be targeted in progressive ways to reduce historical or current disparities?
 Are the benefits dispersed not only equally, but equitably?

+Accessibility

-Accessibility: Are the benefits of the proposed action broadly accessible to households and businesses throughout the community-particularly communities of color, low-income populations, and minority-owned, women-owned, and emerging small businesses? П Engagement: Does the proposed action engage and empower communities of color and low-income populations in a meaningful, authentic, and culturally appropriate manner?
+Are the benefits of the proposed action broadly accessible to households and businesses throughout the community-particularly communities of color, low-income populations, and minority-owned, women-owned, and emerging small businesses?

+Engagement

+Does the proposed action engage and empower communities of color and low-income populations in a meaningful, authentic, and culturally appropriate manner?
 Are community stakeholders involved and engaged in implementation?

+Capacity

+Does the proposed action help build community capacity through funding, an expanded knowledge base, or other resources?

+Ali gr -

+lignment and partnership

+Does the proposed action align with and support existing communities of color and low-income population priorities, creating an opportunity to leverage resources and build collaborative partnerships?

+Re latior nchin hu Idinc nc auoi nship Jul anig

+Does the proposed action help foster the building of effective, long-term relationships and trust between diverse communities and local government?

+Economic opportunity and staff diversity

+Does the proposed action support communities of color and low-income populations through workforce development, contracting opportunities, or the increased diversity of city staff?

+Accountability

-Capacity: Does the proposed action help build community capacity through funding, an expanded knowledge base, or other resources?
-Alignment and partnership: Does the proposed action align with and support existing communities of color and low-income population priorities, creating an opportunity to leverage resources and build collaborative partnerships?
-Relationship building: Does the proposed action help foster the building of effective, long-term relationships and trust between diverse communities and local government?
-Economic opportunity and staff diversity: Does the proposed action support communities of color and low-income populations through workforce development, contracting opportunities, or the increased diversity of city staff?
-Accountability: Does the proposed action have appropriate accountability mechanisms to ensure that communities of color, low-income populations, or other vulnerable communities will equitably benefit and not be disproportionately harmed?
+Does the proposed action have appropriate accountability mechanisms to ensure that communities of color, low-income populations, or other vulnerable communities will equitably benefit and not be disproportionately harmed?